 Cap and Gown

-Graduates are permitted to wear cords, stoles, medals or pins that recognize academic achievement only.
-Symbols of social or fraternal organizations or of personal interest should not be worn.
+Graduates are permitted to wear cords and stoles conferred and provided by University offices or recognized student organizations that reflect academic honors or participation in particular University programs or activities.
 Graduates are permitted to embellish their caps, keeping in mind the spirit of the occasion and the parameters of good taste

 Graduates should plan on dressing comfortably without being overly casual or informal.
 Commencement day involves a great deal of walking.
 Comfortable shoes are strongly recommended.

-Doctoral regalia is ordered based on your commencement registration and may be picked up at the University Bookstore during the week prior to commencement, May 14-19, 2018.
+Doctoral regalia is ordered based on your commencement registration and may be picked up at the University Bookstore during the week prior to commencement.